 Kick off the cooperation with your co-registrants

-If you start organising yourself with your co-registrants from scratch, you need to invest time and resources in the start-up phase for the cooperation.
+If you start organising the cooperation from scratch, you need to invest time and resources in the start-up phase.

 Interact with your co-registrants

 You need to agree on the content of the joint registration with your co-registrants.
 This means that you need to invest in collaborative activities such as meetings or web conferences.

 Assess information that you have as a group of co-registrants